Back to Plugins

 Workflow

-The core loop is: brainstorm the requirements, plan the implementation, work through the plan, review the result, compound the learning, then repeat with better context.
+The core loop is six steps: brainstorm the requirements, plan the implementation, work through the plan, simplify what you wrote, review the result, then compound the learning -- and repeat with better context.

 SkillPurpose

-/ce-brainstormInteractive Q&A to think through a feature or problem and write a right-sized requirements doc before planning
+/ce-brainstormInteractive Q&A to think through a feature or problem and write a requirements-only unified plan before planning

-Each cycle compounds: brainstorms sharpen plans, plans inform future plans, reviews catch more issues, patterns get documented.
+Each cycle compounds: /ce-compound writes learnings that the next /ce-brainstorm and /ce-plan read as grounding -- brainstorms sharpen plans, plans inform future plans, reviews catch more issues, patterns get documented.
+That return arrow is the whole point.

 Quick Example